National Institutes of Health Police: Mission

 It is the mission of the NIH Division of Police to protect the country's national treasure: scientific research, the NIH research community and to ensure that the mission of NIH is not impeded by personal attacks, loss of assets, criminal activity or acts of terrorism.

 Equipment and uniform

 NIH Police are armed federal officers and have a variety of equipment to do their jobs.

 NIH Police wear a midnight navy shirt and outer armor carrier (Officers), white shirts and outer armor carrier (Sergeants and above), midnight navy patrol duty uniform pants, and black boots.
 K-9 officers wear blue BDU-style uniform and baseball cap.

-NIH Police are equipped with a Sig Sauer P320 pistol, radio, handcuffs, flashlight, OC spray, baton and marked patrol vehicles fitted with lights and sirens.
-Issued long guns are the H&K 416D semi-auto and the H&K MP5 SD.
+For personal equipment, NIH Police are equipped with firearms, radio, handcuffs, flashlight, OC spray and baton.
+They also have marked patrol vehicles fitted with lights and sirens.